sourcesense/modeshape-stone/README.txt

 PATCHED VERSION of lucene-queryparser (See 'About Sandboxes' below) PATCHED VERSION of lucene-queries (See 'About Sandboxes' below)

 === About Sandboxes

 The sandbox directories contain some experiments we did during the development process.
-Since they are experiments, they aren't supposed to properly work or thery are in an unfinished state.
+Since they are experiments, some of them aren't supposed to properly work or they are in an unfinished state.